aspnetzero/documents/doc/Development-Guide-Mvc-Angularjs.md

 <img src="images/chat-conversation.png" alt="User menu" class="img-thumbnail" />

-A user can block or unblock thier friends/other users in this area.
+A user can block or unblock their friends/other users in this area.
 There is a wrench icon to the right of the selected user's username.
 This icon opens an action menu that contains "block user" or "unblock user" actions according to the target user's block status.